Marijan Beneš

-Marijan Beneš (11 June 1951 – 4 September 2018) was a Yugoslav boxer from Banja Luka, Bosnia and Herzegovina.
+Marijan Beneš (11 June 1951 – 4 September 2018) was a Yugoslavian boxer from Banja Luka, Bosnia and Herzegovina.
 He is considered one of the best boxers in Yugoslav history.
 After a brilliant amateur career, culminating in the gold medal in European Amateur Boxing Championships in Belgrade, he turned professional in 1977, and won the European Boxing Union title in the light welterweights in 1979.
 Next year he fought for the WBA World super welterweight title but lost to title holder Ayub Kalule on points.

 Beneš withdrew from the ring in 1983, after a severe eye injury.
 In 2020 he was named as the best Bosnian boxer in 20th century.

 Biography

 Beneš was born in Belgrade to Croat father Josip and Serb mother Marija (née Vukić).
 Under the influence of his father, a music teacher, Beneš played piano and violin in his childhood.
 He had three brothers and one sister.
 He spent his childhood in Tuzla.
 Marijan was one of the famous four Beneš brothers (Antun, Ivica, Josip, Marijan) that competed for Sloboda Tuzla.
 His life took a radical turn when he (allegedly) entered the ring in Tuzla at the age of 10 and won against an 18-year-old opponent.
 His first coaches were Bego Huseljić and Miloš Todorović.
 When he was 16, he left Bokserski klub Sloboda Tuzla and joined Bokserski klub Slavija in Banja Luka, where he would stay during his entire amateur career.

 Beneš described himself as being staunchly opposed to "Greater Serbs" and "Greater Croats", maintaining a Yugoslav identity.